Kevin Elster: Texas Rangers

+Pittsburgh Pirates

 During the off-season, he signed a $1.65 million one-year contract with the Pittsburgh Pirates.
 Batting fifth for the Bucs, Elster got off to a strong start.
 He went 2-for-4 with a double, two runs batted in and a run scored to lead his team to a 5–2 victory over the Giants in the season opener.
 On May 16, an injury once again ended Elster's season when he broke his wrist in a collision with Marlins second baseman Kurt Abbott on a sacrifice bunt.
 After the season, he re-signed with the Rangers.
 He was batting .232 with eight home runs and 37 runs batted in when the Rangers acquired All-Star shortstop Royce Clayton from the Cardinals at the July 31 trade deadline, and released Elster.
 Elster chose to retire rather than try to sign with another team.